 Except she hated to give up like that.
 She’d worked so hard and done everything right.
-She’d given her money to Jeval and Daria, answered everyone’s questions, and even given fashion advice that people actually followed.
+She’d given her money to Jeval and Daria, answered everyone’s questions, and given fashion advice that people actually followed.
 All that work undone because Synda had connections that Quinn never would.

 Oh, she was mad.
 She wanted to yell and scream until everything went her way.
 But getting really mad was like crying: you had to do it at the right time.

 “Thanks, Muthsera Morgendorffer.
 I’d love to go,” Satheri said.
 She was smiling through her tears but still had kind of a crazy look in her eyes, like she might flip out over something.

 “Can I get hazard pay for today?”
 Jeval asked.

 “Tell you what, I'll pay you your regular amount, but you can join us at the Glass Crown.
 Since you helped us a lot.”

 He looked from side to side, and then thought about it for a moment.

 “I guess you guys are like my coworkers now.
 So, sure, I'll take it.”

 Daria loved to see her sister taken down a peg.
 But Synda beating Quinn at her own game only threw Daria into a panic.
 She hyperventilated as the pain of old blows echoed through her nerves and bones.
 She heard the crunch of her old glasses beneath Synda’s feet, the hateful sound forever imprinted on her memory.